Ucinorn/dndemake/_drafts/spell-slots.markdown

 date: 2019-08-23 00:25:00 Z
 ---

+# Summary

-* Spell slots are an integral part of the game and are used by the majority of classes
+Spell slots are an integral part of the game and are used by the majority of classes

+## Critique

-* Spell slots violate one of our core rules of simplification: the use of static number tracking and lookup tables
+Spell slots are one of the biggest violators of our rules: the use of static number tracking and lookup tables.

-  * The best way to simplify the use of spells slots for players is to reduce them down to a consistent global rule

-  * Our goal is to reduce the complexity of spellcasting down to deciding which spell to cast where, not assessing the

-* Spell slots also introduce a whole host of complications for bth the player and dungeon master in playing and balancing the game respectively:

-  * Managing spell slots across time and encounters is a fully fledged resource management metagame that introduces lots of interesting strategic choices for players.
+Despite this, spell slots and their counting are still a relativeanaging spell slots across time and encounters is a fully fledged resource management metagame that introduces lots of micro strategic choices for players.
 It raised questions like:

   * do I risk expending high level spell slots to ensure victory here, or save them for future threats?

   * What do I think will be the next opportunity to take a long rest will be?

   * Do I upcast this low level spell to improve its effectiveness?

   * This battle might not last very long, this could be my only choice to use that cool spell I have.

+Spell slots also introduce a whole host of complications for both the player and dungeon master in playing and balancing the game respectively:

+## Demake

+The best way to simplify the use of spells slots for players is to reduce them down to a consistent global rule.
+Our goal is to reduce the complexity of spellcasting down to deciding which spell to cast where, not assessing remaining slots.

+## Rules

+*

   * For many players this is a core part of DnD and a large reason for its strategic depth: it makes spellcasters what they are.
 It encourages players to think beyond the immediate threat, and using a spell slot here or there can have consequences across hours of game time.